Please note that the instructions described below currently apply to only NS1 Managed DNS.

 Within the parent zone, create an NS record for the child zone.
-This is necessary so that the DNSSEC-validating resolvers recognize whether the child zone is DNSSEC-secure or not.NOTE
+This is necessary so that the DNSSEC-validating resolvers recognize whether or not the child zone is DNSSEC-secure.NOTE

 We recommend configuring the NS record in the parent zone to be identical to the NS record which was automatically created in the child zone.

 Enable DNSSEC on both the parent and child zones.NOTE